 Please Note: If you are outside Europe and the US, please be sure to read thru the comments on the original of this post.
 They have become a valuable forum for investors from all over the world.
 Who knew?
 Certainly not I. This all started when I wrote a series of letters to my daughter… [Continue Reading]

-Part XVII-B: ETF vs. Mutual Fund — What’s the difference?
+Part XVII-B: ETF vs. Mutual Fund — What’s the Difference?

 While I touched on it in Part XVII, the differences between ETFs and Mutual Funds is a recurring question here.
 Perhaps I should have covered it better.
 Let’s do that now.
 We’ll use VBTLX and its ETF version, BND, as examples since those were my choices in my most recent move.
 ETFs (Exchange Traded Funds) were… [Continue Reading]